hyperFounder/Loadable-Kernel-Modules/device drivers/README.md

 - GPUs (Graphics Processing Units) are specialized hardware components designed to accelerate graphics rendering and processing tasks.
 - Device drivers for GPUs provide an interface for the operating system to access and control the GPU (set CPU temperature, CPU scheduling, memory management, etc).
-- Security implications: GPU drivers can contain bugs and vulnerabilities that may be exploited by attackers to gain unauthorized access to system resources, execute arbitrary code, escalate privileges, etc.
+- **Security implications**: GPU drivers can contain bugs and vulnerabilities that may be exploited by attackers to gain unauthorized access to system resources, execute arbitrary code, escalate privileges, etc.